berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section07 Homework 0.1.md

 ## Special Forms

-Scheme has some control features that allow you to choose what to do next based on a test.
+Racket has some control features that allow you to choose what to do next based on a test.
 These are called _Special Forms._ Special forms have particular rules that allow them to skip evaluating some of its arguments.

-### if
+### `if`

-In Scheme, if is a special form that evaluates only one of its last two arguments to use as a value. if always evaluates its first argument.
-If the value of that argument is true, then if evaluates its second argument and returns its value.
-If the value of the first argument is false, then if evaluates its third argument and returns that value.
+In Racket, `if` is a special form that evaluates only one of its last two arguments to use as a value. `if` always evaluates its first argument.
+If the value of that argument is `true`, then `if` evaluates its second argument and returns its value.
+If the value of the first argument is `false`, then if evaluates its third argument and returns that value.

 Here is an example of proper if syntax: